Leonard Bernstein: 1970s: Mass, Dybbuk and international acclaim

 Also recorded by Unitel, in October 1976, was Bernstein's concert in Munich with the Bavarian Radio Symphony Orchestra and pianist Claudio Arrau to benefit Amnesty International.
 To honor his late wife and to continue their joint support for human rights, Bernstein subsequently established the Felicia Montealegre Bernstein Fund of Amnesty International USA to provide aid for human rights activists.

 In 1979, Bernstein conducted the Berlin Philharmonic for the first and only time, in two charity concerts for Amnesty International featuring performances of Mahler's Ninth Symphony, recorded live on Deutsche Grammophon.
 The invitation for the concerts had come from the orchestra and not from its principal conductor Herbert von Karajan.
 There has been speculation about why Karajan never invited Bernstein to conduct his orchestra.
 The full reasons will probably never be known—they were on friendly terms and respected each other, but sometimes practiced a little mutual one-upmanship such that they were described as fierce rivals.
 It was often suggested that Bernstein could not conduct in Berlin while Karajan was alive (the Berlin Philharmonic was regarded as Karajan's own), the truth was that Berlin Philharmonic's managing director Wolfgang Stresemann actually invited Bernstein but as part of a subscription concert series, which Bernstein disliked.

+One major project failed.
+After Rudolf Bing's departure from the Met, Bernstein worked intensively with General Manager Schuyler Chapin to stage Porgy and Bess at the Met, to be conducted by himself.
+Reservations prevailed, Chapin stepped down.
+The opera finally premiered at the Met in 1985, with James Levine conducting.